Pre-commit System

 6. Commit completes

-Available commands
+Available skills

 Purpose

-Skill: full checklist, orchestrates all enforcers
+Skill: full checklist, orchestrates deterministic checks plus AI review

 Suppressing the pre-commit reminder